Do you know? Do you care? Why should you care?

 So what is a tender?

-A tender document is a written request sent to potential suppliers to ask for information required for the buyer to then evaluate and select a preferred supplier.
-A tender document is the basis of a tendering process which helps a business select qualified and interested suppliers based on certain contract conditions – broadly this is price and quality criteria.
+An invitation to tender document is a written request sent to potential suppliers to ask for information required for the buyer to then evaluate and select a preferred supplier.
+A tender document is the basis of a tendering process which helps a business select qualified and interested suppliers based on certain contract conditions – broadly this is pricing documentation and quality criteria.

 Let’s look at it from the point of view of a customer: